 If you have been accused of violating your probation, you do not have the right to a jury trial.
-Instead, you can request a probation revocation hearing in front of a judge.
+Instead, you can request a probation revocation hearing (aka a VOP hearing) in front of a judge.
 At this hearing, your guilt only has to be proven by a “preponderance of the evidence.”
-This means that the prosecutor only has to prove it is more likely than not that you are in fact guilty of a violation.
+This means that the prosecutor must prove it is “more likely than not” that you are guilty of a violation—a much lower standard than the “reasonable doubt” standard.
 Further, at this hearing, you can be called as a witness to testify against yourself.
-A Tampa violation of probation attorney can help you navigate this daunting system, and protect your rights.
+A Tampa violation of probation attorney can help you navigate this daunting system and protect your rights.

 Key points to remember about VOP hearings:

 - No right to a jury trial